We are currently inviting applications for our September 2021 intake. Closing date for application is Tuesday August 3 2021.

 They are aimed at professionals whose work brings them into contact with loss and bereavement and are offered in two strands:

 - MSc Loss & Bereavement

-These programmes aim to impact on health, social and community systems and ultimately to enhance quality of life.
-They are rooted in contemporary scientific research about loss and bereavement as well as being designed against a policy and professional regulation backdrop.
-There is an increasing impetus in Irish policy and legislation on developing competence in loss/bereavement and discussions about dying; these programmes address some of the educational needs associated with these competences.
+These postgraduate programmes are designed to impact on health, social and community systems and ultimately to enhance quality of life.
+They are rooted in contemporary scientific research as well as being designed against a policy and professional regulation backdrop.
+There is an increasing impetus in Irish policy and legislative makers to develop competencies in loss/bereavement and discussions about dying.
+Our programmes address some of the educational needs associated with these competencies.

 These programmes aim to promote critical inquiry into the place of loss, death and bereavement in Irish society and in health and social care systems.
 Through this process we aim to equip practitioners and managers to promote and provide a range of appropriate supports in their communities, work places and professional practices.

 - Critically debate and contribute to theoretical understanding and knowledge about loss and grief across the lifecycle and grief support structures relating to health, community and work organisations and in the voluntary sector.

 - Evaluate different contemporary perspectives on death, dying and loss in society – including social history, cultural issues, cause and circumstance of death in contemporary Ireland, death education, loss through the life cycle, family bereavement, cultural issues, gender issues, research and ethical issues.